Sociology (SOC)

 For class offerings for a specific term, refer to the Schedule of Classes

-Prerequisite(s): Sociology major; having earned at least 75 hours; have earned at least 18 hours in Sociology, including SOC 303 and SOC 320; 3.5 GPA in sociology; 3.0 GPA overall.
+Prerequisite(s): Sociology major; earned at least 90 hours, including at least 18 hours in sociology, and earned a minimum grade of C in SOC 303 and SOC 320; 3.5 GPA in sociology; 3.6 GPA overall.

 Note: Approved for the Arts and Sciences upper-level requirement in written communication (WR).